 When prospective adopters are identified as meeting a particular child or children's needs the adoption worker and child's social worker will provide the prospective adopters with verbal and written information about the child.
-If the prospective adopters wish to proceed they will receive further detailed written information and will be visited by the child's foster carer and the two social workers.
+If the

 All adoptive parents should have the opportunity to speak to the medical adviser prior to the adoption panel, particularly where children have special needs.
 If following a period of reflection all parties wish to proceed, a matching report, which incorporates the Adoption Support Plan, is prepared for the adoption panel which will recommend the matching should proceed.
 As well as seeking the prospective adopters' views about the placement, children's views are sought where they are old enough to express a view.